isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 ![Fill queue write](../../assets/image/diagrams/af_xdp/1_fill_write.svg){class=image-bg-white}

 This is important since the kernel is forced to drop packets if no chunks are available.
-In reality, it is therefor best to give most of your chunks to the kernel unless you have a write heavy application.
+In reality, it is therefore best to give most of your chunks to the kernel unless you have a write heavy application.

 The kernel will "consume" the messages from the queue and take ownership of the UMEM chunks.
 It increments the `consumer`/`tail` pointer.